A Reformulation of the Riemann Hypothesis: Simplifying the problem

 If $r+\ii\,t$ is a zero of the zeta function, so is its conjugate, $r-\ii\,t$.
-Hence, noting that the first term inside of the integral is an odd function in $t$, we can further simplify the above by adding the equations for $t$ and $-t$ up as follows: \begingroup
+Hence, noting that the first term within the integral is an odd function in $t$, the above can be further simplified by adding the equations for $t$ and $-t$ as follows, \begingroup

-\endgroup\\ Let's call the function on the right-hand side of the equation $f(r,t)$.
+\endgroup\\ Let the function on the right-hand side of the equation be $f(r,t)$.
 After this transformation, the positive odd integers $r$ remain zeros of $f(r,0)=2(r-1)$.